AliceHincu/Theory-Concepts/Solving a problem in Packet Tracer.md

 ![image](https://user-images.githubusercontent.com/53339016/147502921-86f1ca30-6ab9-42db-9ad6-059147315542.png)

 Now we set the IPs:
 * We start with the **router**, we go to config.
 We remember that the wire was used for FastEthernet 0/0, so for N1 we choose that interface and set the IP to 194.95.50.1. with mask /27.
+Set the port "On".
 * Before we set the **server** to become DHCP go to desktop>ip config:
    * We need to statically assign an IP: 194.95.50.2 and mask /27.
    * To reach the Internet from the server, we pass through R1, through FastEthernet0/0, so we set the server's default gateway to 194.95.50.1.